 It’s performance review time.
-Instead of it being a painful experience that you begrudgingly complete, take the time to give real feedback to your employees that will empower them during the next year.
+Don’t cringe.
+Instead of a painful experience that you begrudgingly complete, take the time to give real feedback to your employees to empower them for the next year.

 Maybe it’s not the fact that you have to give feedback that is painful, but trying to remember everything about your employees’ individual performance over the past year.

 If that is the case, maybe you should try dropping the annual performance reviews in favor of something even better.
 Microfeedback.
 Some call it “building a performance culture” or “consistent feedback” or just regular feedback.
 No matter what you call it, it’s changing the way companies, large and small, look at performance.

 So what does this trend mean for you during annual performance review time?
 Well, if you’re reading this blog, chances are, you’re procrastinating and trying to find some way, any way, out of these annual performance reviews.

 “The best time to plant a tree is 25 years ago.
 The second best time is today.”

 Sure you’ve heard that quote.
 The wisdom inside it is obvious.
 No you might not be able to get out from under the deluge of annual performance reviews you have to do this year, but you can lay the groundwork for why it needs to change before the next time you have to slog through it.

 1. Track Your Time.

 If you know how much time is spent on annual performance reviews when conducted in one large swath, you can easily calculate how much time and money you will save by implementing microfeedback across the organization.
 Check out our handy ROI calculator to save you a step or two.